Sandi in NJ - Smart & Playful Girl!

 Meet Sandi in NJ - Smart & Playful Girl!

-Sweet Sandi’s name is a perfect match for this Pyr mix’s adorable, sandy gold coat.
-Like a typical youngster, this active girl wants to play with everyone she meets!
-Sandi is a bit shy at first, but warms up quickly.
-She loves all other dogs but hasn’t been exposed to cats yet.
-Sandi loves being brushed, petted, and playing with her toys.
-Sandi is your typically happy, active, adorable and loveable pup.
-She is bouncing back after arthroscopic surgery to correct elbow dysplasia, and is already racing around with her foster siblings!
-As her breed DNA indicates, this girl is smart, eager to learn, and would do best with an active family with a male dog to match her energetic play style.
-A secure fenced yard would complete the picture.
-Sandi tries very hard to learn the rules and has a lot of potential.
-With the right amount of patience, training and love she will make an excellent family dog!
-NGPR Pooch Profile Name: Sandi in NJ Age: 2 yrs 2 mos old as of May 2024 Color: golden/white/cream Dew Claws: none Estimated Adult Weight: 80 lbs Current Location: NGPR approved foster in Highland Lakes, NJ Medical: Spayed, dewormed, negative for heartworm, up-to-date on vaccinations and currently on flea, tick and heartworm preventative.
+Sweet Sandi’s name is a perfect match for this Pyr mix’s adorable, sandy-gold coat.
+She loves all other dogs but has a high prey drive and chases the outdoor cats she’s seen.
+She loves to play and race around the yard with her canine foster siblings!
+Sandi adores being brushed, petted, and playing with her toys.
+She is a happy, active, adorable and lovable pup, who is most content when she’s at home with her favorite people and canine pals.
+She is shy, and fearful of the unknown, so it takes her time to warm up to new people.
+But it’s worth the wait because once she lets you into her heart, she is a very loving lady!
+A DNA test tells us that Sandi is a mix of Great Pyrenees, Chow, Shepherd and Husky.
+And true to her DNA, this girl is smart, eager to learn, and would do best in a quiet home with an active family that includes a male dog or two to match her energetic play style.
+A secure, 4’ fenced yard would complete the picture.
+Sandi has a lot of potential, and with the right amount of patience, training and love she will make an excellent family member!
+NGPR Pooch Profile Name: Sandi in NJ Age: 2 yrs 11 mos old as of February 2025 Color: Golden, White, Cream Dew Claws: None Estimated Adult Weight: 60 lbs Current Location: NGPR approved foster in Highland Lakes, NJ Medical: Spayed, dewormed, negative for heartworm, up-to-date on vaccinations and currently on flea, tick and heartworm preventative.
 This dog travels with a Interstate Health Certificate required by the USDA confirming that all the above criteria have been met.
-Housebroken: yes Can be Placed With: kids, dogs, cats unknown Fencing: Secure VISIBLE fencing is required; invisible fencing WILL NOT contain this breed.
+Housebroken: Yes Can be Placed With: Dogs Fencing: Secure VISIBLE fencing is required; invisible fencing WILL NOT contain this breed.
 Fees: Adoption fees are determined on a sliding scale depending on age, location and transport.
+Transport costs are included in the adoption fee.
 Fees for dogs adopted locally start at $400 and can range up to $700 for puppies under six months.
 Puppies placed on spay/neuter contracts receive $100 back when the dog is spayed or neutered.
-Transport costs are included in the adoption fee.
 Fees for senior dogs (7 or older) and foster dogs will be adjusted accordingly.
-NYS Registered Rescue # RR102 Our goal is to assess every application on its own merits.
+More Information: Questions?
+The fastest way to learn more about a dog is to fill out our Adoption Application.
+If you call or e-mail you are reducing your chances of adopting this animal as we direct our time and energy to first serving those who apply.
+NYS Registered Non-Profit Rescue # RR102.
+National Great Pyrenees Rescue (NGPR) has been rescuing and adopting out Great Pyrenees since 2006.
+Our relationship doesn’t end with adoption, as we continue to support adopters throughout the lifetime of their dog.
+Our goal is to assess every application on its own merits.
 Key considerations are: 1) the experience of the applicant with large breed dogs 2) children in the household or regularly visiting the household are ready for a large-breed dog who is a guardian by nature and 3) the sex of other dogs currently residing in the household to avoid same-sex aggression issues.
 For puppies under six months old, the applicant’s ability to socialize the puppy with older dogs is a priority.
-If you can't foster or adopt at this time, please consider helping our Neediest Cases or making a tax-exempt donation by visiting our Donate page.
-Please complete the adoption application and visit nationalpyr.org to learn more about Pyrs and our adoption process.
-National Great Pyrenees Rescue (NGPR) is not a shelter.
-We are a non-profit, tax-exempt rescue who has been rescuing the breed for 15 years.
-Visit nationalpyr.org to learn more about us, our mission and our breed.
-More Information: Questions?
-The fastest way to learn more about a dog is to fill out our online application.
-If you call or e-mail you are reducing your chances of adopting this animal as we direct our time and energy to first serving those who apply.
-We have many Pyrs and Pyr mixes who need homes and not all of them are posted.
-You can see more of these beautiful dogs by clicking on Adoptable Dogs.